Only half of EPL clubs allowed fans when restrictions eased - WHIZ News

 That means Arsenal will be allowed to reopen the Emirates Stadium for the Europa League home match against Rapid Vienna next Thursday.

+“While we appreciate that reduced capacity matches will be far from being ‘back to normal’, we can’t wait to welcome our fans back home for what will be a historic moment for the club,” Arsenal said in a statement.

-But Manchester United’s home game the previous night in the Champions League against Paris Saint-Germain — the day the national lockdown ends — will still be shut for spectators.
+Manchester United’s home game the previous night on Dec.
+2 in the Champions League against Paris Saint-Germain — the day the national lockdown ends — will still be shut for spectators.
+But United will play in front of fans in London at West Ham on Dec.
+2, which will be the first Premier League game since March to have any crowd.

-The other clubs in tier 3 areas and closed to spectators are: Aston Villa, West Bromwich, Wolverhampton, Newcastle, Leeds, Leicester and Burnley.
+The other clubs in tier three areas and closed to spectators are: Aston Villa, West Bromwich, Wolverhampton, Newcastle, Leeds, Leicester and Burnley.

+Leeds manager Marcelo Bielsa said it is unfair to allow fans to return on a partial basis.

+“It shouldn’t be about the category, or the consequences of being in a category, it should be about trying to maintain the competition as equal as possible with things that are controllable,” Bielsa said.
+“The presence of fans has an effect on the results.
+What the organization says is people who are from places where there’s a higher risk of infection, it means they will be penalized.”

 Fans have been largely shut out of sports events in England since March when COVID-19 was declared a pandemic.
 More than 56,000 people have died from the coronavirus in Britain.